mike42/gfx-php/docs/user/formats.rst

 The returned object will be an instance of instance of :class:`IndexedRasterImage` if the color depth is 8 or lower.

-24-bit bitmap images are loaded into an instance of :class:`RgbRasterImage`.
-16-bit and 32-bit bitmaps are not supported.
+24-bit, 16-bit and 32-bit bitmap images are also supported, and will be loaded into an instance of :class:`RgbRasterImage`.
+If an alpha channel is used, then it will be mixed to white.

 Netpbm Formats
 ^^^^^^^^^^^^^^